COR1999/covid_case/readme.md

 2. Then I created a package dependency file called requirements.txt by running the command "pip freeze > requirements.txt".
 This needs to be called requirements.txt and has to be in the root of the project for heroku to install the packages listed in the file.
 3. I created a new app by navigating to dashboard.heroku.com/apps then clicking the new button.
 4. Then I logged into the heroku CLI by typing heroku login into my terminal.
-5. In order to  get the application up and running i had to create a Procfile.
+5. In order to  get the application up and running I had to create a Procfile.
 The Profile tells Heroku which file is the entry point.
 A Procfile looks something like this "web: gunicorn covid_case.wsgi" (process type: command).
 6. To connect an existing repository from Github to Heroku use the following CLI syntax "heroku git:remote -a (followed by name of Heroku app)"
 7. To push to Heroku Master Branch, then simply use "git push heroku master"
 8. In order for our application to run on heroku we need to specify a few Config Vars in Heroku.
 To do this go to Settings tab > Config Variables followed by the various config variable needed.